ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 ### Horizontal flow and river discharge

-For each grid cell, the surface channel inflow represents the total water entering the cell via surface flow.
-It is calculated as the sum of:
+We track horizontal water fluxes in two pathways — surface and subsurface — and then combine them into total river discharge.

+#### Surface flow ($Q_{surface}$)

+Water moving over the land surface into the river channel.
+For each cell, this includes:

-* The cell’s local surface runoff for the current timestep.
+* Local surface runoff: water generated within the cell during the current timestep.
-* The surface runoff contributions from all upstream cells, also for the current timestep.
-This captures the immediate routing of water across the landscape without including previous timesteps.
+* Upstream surface inflow: surface runoff generated in all upstream cells during the same timestep.

-Each cell also contributes subsurface water (lateral flow + baseflow) to downstream cells.
-The subsurface flow contribution for each cell is calculated similarly to surface
-flow:
+#### Subsurface flow ($Q_{subsurface}$)

+Water moving laterally through soil and groundwater pathways towards the river channel.
+For each cell, this includes:

-* Local subsurface runoff generated in the cell during the current timestep.
+* Local subsurface runoff: lateral + baseflow generated in the cell during the current timestep.
-* Contributions from subsurface runoff from upstream cells during the same timestep.
+* Upstream subsurface inflow: subsurface runoff generated in upstream cells during the same timestep.

-  This allows the model to account for below-ground movement of water through soil and groundwater pathways.
+#### Total river discharge ($Q_{total}$)

-The total river discharge at each cell is the sum of surface and subsurface horizontal flows (Q):
+The total flow passing through a cell’s channel ({term}`total river discharge`) is the sum of these two pathways:

-$$Q_{total}=Q_{surface}+ Q_{subsurface}$$
+$$Q_{total} = Q_{surface} + Q_{subsurface}$$

 This total flow can then be converted to a river discharge rate in cubic meters per second (m3 s-1) using cell area and unit conversions.